Find the right treadmill to match your fitness goals, space and budget

 Good for: The “money is no object” crowd who want it all

-What We Love | What You Should Know |
+What We Love |

-One-year iFit family membership | Large, does not fold |
+One-year iFit family membership |

-Bluetooth, USB and HDMI | Top-of-the-line pricing at $5,799 |
+Bluetooth, USB and HDMI |

-22-inch touchscreen | No decline training |
+22-inch touchscreen |

-Wireless heart rate tracking, strap included | Not easy to move at 300 pounds |
+Wireless heart rate tracking, strap included |

-LIfetime frame and motor warranty | |
+Lifetime frame and motor warranty |

 Spacious running deck |